Identifying And Overcoming What Holds You Back In Life

 Most core beliefs are embedded in our minds from our life experiences, whether from childhood or new ones we’ve developed.
 Traumatic life events can create new core beliefs.

-You can be building new core beliefs thorough your life, or you can build upon the old ones you already have.
+You can be building new core beliefs throughout your life, or you can build upon the old ones you already have.

 Let me explain.